dippynark/kfmt/README.md

 output
   # Directory containing non-namespaced resources
   cluster
-    # Each non-namespaced resource in moved into a directory named after its kind
+    # Each non-namespaced resource is moved into a directory named after its kind
     clusterrolebinding
       # Files are named after the resource name and kind
       cert-manager-cainjector.yaml